Kole Calhoun Preview, Player Props: Guardians vs. Blue Jays

 Kole Calhoun At The Plate

-- Calhoun has two doubles, two home runs and four walks while batting .283.
+- Calhoun is hitting .263 with two doubles, two home runs and four walks.

-- He has homered in two of 14 games played this year, and in 3.4% of his plate appearances.
+- In 15 games played this year, he has gone deep in two of them.

-- In six games this year (42.9%), Calhoun has picked up an RBI, including two games with multiple runs batted in.
+- In six games this season (40.0%), Calhoun has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in seven games this year (50.0%), but has had no multi-run games.
+- He has scored in seven games this season (46.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.